unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 For records that aren't list types, inherit from the GenericAvroSerializer.java (`/binning-utilities/src/main/java/com/oculusinfo/binning/io/serialization/`) and define:

--getrecordschemafile
+-getRecordSchemaFile
--getvalue
+-getValue
 -setvalue

-The definition of the AVRO schema is based on the template in the following folder, where the *name* is set to **recordType**.
+The definition of the AVRO schema can be based on the template in the following folder, where the *name* is set to **recordType**.

 ```
 /binning-utilities/src/main/resources/doubleData.avsc